SAGAAIDEV/mcp-suite/docs/mcp-suite/docs/vision_statement.md

 - Caching of frequently accessed data
 - Cross-server state sharing when appropriate
 - Efficient handling of rate limits and quotas
+- Preservation of context between user sessions

 This stateful architecture allows for complex, multi-step workflows that would be impossible with stateless implementations.
+All MCP servers store their relevant state in Redis, ensuring consistency and persistence across restarts.

-### 3. Unified Authentication System
+### 4. Unified Authentication System

 MCP Suite features a centralized authentication system that:

-- Securely stores API keys and credentials
+- Securely stores API keys and credentials in Redis
-- Provides a consistent interface for adding new credentials
+- Provides a simple, intuitive interface for adding new credentials
 - Supports various authentication methods (API keys, OAuth, etc.)
 - Enables credential sharing between related services when appropriate
 - Implements proper security practices for credential management
+- Offers one-click authentication flows where possible

-### 4. Docker-based Deployment
+### 5. Docker-based Deployment

 The entire suite is designed for easy deployment through Docker:

-- Single docker-compose file to launch the entire ecosystem
+- Single docker-compose file managed by the system tray application
 - Individual containers for each MCP server
 - Centralized Redis container for state management
-- Simple configuration through environment variables
+- Simple configuration through an intuitive GUI
 - Scalable architecture for high-demand scenarios

-### 5. Enhanced Tool Wrappers
+### 6. Enhanced Tool Wrappers

 MCP Suite includes specialized wrappers that extend the functionality of standard MCP tools: